 The most notable feature of Freedom Defined is its extensive system of words containing tool-tips.
 These tool-tips provide simple, clear definitions of difficult words and phrases; no attempt is made to supply interpretive commentary, nor is any historical context reviewed beyond what is necessary to define a term or explain the status of a constitutional provision no longer in force.
 Simply hover over a hyper-linked word to see its definition.

 To establish as nearly as possible the meaning intended by those who framed and adopted these two vital documents, the definitions are based on English and American dictionaries used during the Founding era, the records of the Constitutional Convention of 1787, and commentaries by the Founders themselves as well as those of reputable modern scholars.
 (See “Suggestions for Further Reading” below.)

 America’s Founding Fathers, who authored and fought for the Declaration of Independence and the Constitution, had very clear ideas about freedom.
-Here are a few representative quotations from their speeches and writings that provide important insights into the nature and the source of our liberty, the dangers that can threaten it, and how we may remain a free people today.
+Here are a few representative quotations from their speeches and writings.
+They provide important insights into the nature and the source of our liberty, the dangers that can threaten it, and how we may remain a free people today.